 If you don’t already know, a VPN masks your IP and makes it look like you are accessing the internet from a generic IP address rather than your personal one.
-You can also choose where in the world you want to appear in if you are accessing the internet, which can help you gain access to geo-fenced content.
-VPNs also encrypt all of your data, which helps protect it against hackers and others that might want to see your personal data.
+You can also choose where in the world you want to appear if you are accessing the internet, which can help you gain access to geo-fenced content.
+VPNs also encrypt all of your data, which helps protect it against hackers and others who might want to see your personal data.

 Need more convincing?